HannahMarieWieser/react-shopping-cart/README.md

 **STEP 3 - Consuming data with ProductContext**

--[] Now that our `ProductContext` is now providing data we can finally consume it!
+-[x] Now that our `ProductContext` is now providing data we can finally consume it!
 To do so let's head over to our `Products` component and import the `useContext` hook as well as our `ProductContext`.

--[] In the component, call the `useContext` hook and pass in the context object we want to use into it.
+-[x] In the component, call the `useContext` hook and pass in the context object we want to use into it.

--[] When we do this, `useContext` is going to return value passed by our `ProductContext` Provider `value` prop.
+-[x] When we do this, `useContext` is going to return value passed by our `ProductContext` Provider `value` prop.
 In our case we're getting back an object with two properties.
 A `products` property and a `addItem` property.
 We can go ahead and destructure those.

 ```js
 const { products, addItem } = useContext(ProductContext);
 ```

--[] Now that we have all of the data we need we can refactor our `Products` component from using props.
+-[x] Now that we have all of the data we need we can refactor our `Products` component from using props.

--[] To do so we just need to remove every instance of `props`.
+-[x] To do so we just need to remove every instance of `props`.

   - Remove it from the function parameters
   - Remove it from the products map
   - Remove it from addItem prop

-- Now our `Products` component is getting it's data solely from `Context API` 😃.
+-[x] Now our `Products` component is getting it's data solely from `Context API` 😃.

 **STEP 4 - Create the CartContext**

-- Now that we have refactored our `Products` component to utilize `Context API` let's refactor our `Cart` and `Navigation` Component to use `Context API` as well.
+-[] Now that we have refactored our `Products` component to utilize `Context API` let's refactor our `Cart` and `Navigation` Component to use `Context API` as well.

-- To start create a new file in our contexts folder named `CartContext.js`, this context is going to be utilized by our `ShoppingCart` and `Navigation` component.
+-[] To start create a new file in our contexts folder named `CartContext.js`, this context is going to be utilized by our `ShoppingCart` and `Navigation` component.

-- Inside of our new `CartContext` import `createContext` and create a new context named `CartContext`.
+-[] Inside of our new `CartContext` import `createContext` and create a new context named `CartContext`.

 **STEP 5 - Providing data with CartContext**